pwintz/pwintz.github.io/_posts/2023-01-09-choosing-mathematical-symbols.md

 ## Example: Picking Notation for Upper and Lower Bounds
 In this section we present a case study of picking symbols for the upper and lower bounds on a real number $x$.
-At first, we can simply take the first two letter of the alphabet.
+At first, we can simply take the first two letters of the alphabet.

 $$a \leq x \leq b $$